Back to all posts

 It can be alarming to see water dripping from your water heater, but a small amount is sometimes perfectly normal.
 Your T&P valve is designed to open and release a little water when the pressure or temperature inside the tank gets too high.
 This is its safety feature in action, preventing more serious problems.
 So, if you notice an occasional, small drip, it usually just means the valve is doing its job correctly.
 Think of it as the system letting off a little steam.
 The key words here are “occasional” and “small.”
 A few drops now and then are nothing to worry about, but it’s always a good idea to keep an eye on it.

-Warning Signs of a Bigger Problem
+Warning Signs That Point to a Bigger Problem

 When a small drip turns into a steady leak, it’s time to pay attention.
 A constant flow of water means your water heater system is under stress, and the valve might be failing.
 Look out for a few key warning signs: a continuous drip or a stream of water, water that contains rust or sediment, or loud noises like whistling or screeching coming from the valve.
 These symptoms suggest a serious issue, like dangerously high pressure or a broken valve.
 Ignoring these signs can lead to significant water damage or even a tank rupture.
 This is a situation that requires emergency plumbing attention to keep your home and family safe.

-Common Myths About Leaking Valves
+Myths About Leaking Valves You Shouldn’t Believe

 One of the biggest myths is that a small, steady leak is harmless and can be ignored.
 In reality, any persistent leak from a relief valve is a warning that something is wrong with your water heater.
 It needs to be addressed quickly to prevent bigger issues.
 The most dangerous myth, however, is that you can fix the leak by capping or plugging the valve.
 Never, ever do this.
 The T&P valve is often the only thing preventing a dangerous pressure buildup.
 Capping it is like plugging the spout on a boiling kettle; it can cause the tank to rupture or even explode.
 Instead of attempting a risky DIY fix, it’s always safest to contact a professional to diagnose the problem correctly.